tsuru/tsuru/docs/using/ruby.rst

     To git@192.168.50.4.nip.io:blog.git
        a780de9..1b675b8  master -> master

 It's done!
-Now we have a Rails project deployed on tsuru, using a MySQL service.
+Now we have a Rails project deployed on tsuru.

 Now we can access your `blog app` in the URL returned in `app-info`.